 - Secondary Education

-To more fully compliment Elizabethtown College’s pledge to prepare students “intellectually, socially, aesthetically and ethically for lives of service and leadership as citizens of the world” by “combining classroom instruction with experiential learning [to] advance independent thought, personal integrity and social responsibility as the foundations for a life of learning”( http://www.etown.edu/mission ) , the Education Department now offers a Master’s degree in Special Education (PreK-8 and 7-12).
+To more fully compliment Elizabethtown College’s pledge to prepare students “intellectually, socially, aesthetically and ethically for lives of service and leadership as citizens of the world” by “combining classroom instruction with experiential learning [to] advance independent thought, personal integrity and social responsibility as the foundations for a life of learning”(http:// www.etown.edu/about/mission.aspx), the Education Department offers a Master’s degree in Special Education (PreK-8 and 7-12).

 This program is available to matriculating first-year students entering Elizabethtown College Fall 2013 .
 For more information please contact the Education Department at 717-361-1210.

 Candidates who already possess a bachelor’s degree and teacher certification (PreK-4, 4-8, K-12, or 7-12) from an accredited institution who are interested in the master’s program should contact the Education Department for admission and entrance criteria information.